atstay/bamazon/README.md

 Afterwards follow the prompts in the terminal console to "order" from the server and see the quantity update automatically with each purchase!

-This app uses node.js and mysql!
+This app uses node.js for the funcitonality and mysql for the database